Fair Decentralized Learning: Experimental Evaluation

 To create an environment with clustered data with feature skew, we first uniformly partition each dataset into several smaller subsets, \ie, each client has the same number of training samples from each class.
 We use uniform partitioning because our work aims to study fairness in networks with feature heterogeneity, not label skewness.
 Thus, the heterogeneity must be reflected in the feature composition of each cluster.
 To ensure feature heterogeneity, we randomly apply different rotations to the images of each cluster, ensuring that no two clusters share the same rotation.
-This is in line with related work~\cite{lopez2017gradient,Ghosh_2020_IFCA}.
+Rotation preserves the underlying characteristics of the images and is commonly used by related work~\cite{zec2022dac,Ghosh_2020_IFCA,onoszko2021decentralized,chung2022federated}.
 We note that this process maintains the same label distribution across clusters while introducing recognizable differences in feature compositions.
+We also experiment with feature heterogeneity by applying color filters to training images, see~\Cref{app:exp_color_shift}.
 Additionally, all nodes within the same cluster share a common test set with the same rotation as their training set, ensuring the test data has the same feature shift.

 \textbf{Cluster Configurations.} To assess the fairness of \sys and baselines, we design experiments with multiple clusters with varying proportions.
 We keep the total number of nodes constant for all experiments while varying the cluster sizes.
 We demonstrate that, even when the \emph{minority} group is heavily outnumbered by the \emph{majority} group, \sys maintains a high accuracy for all clusters and significantly improves accuracy for the minority group compared to baseline algorithms.